mwael2002/VGA-communication-protocol/README.md

 # VGA
 ## Phases:
 ### RTL Design.
-### Verifica of RTL code using Systemverilog Assertions.
+### Verification of RTL code using Systemverilog Assertions.
-### Implement of Design on Tang Nano FPGA.
+### Implement the design on Tang Nano FPGA.
-### To test the didign, connect the FPGA to TV Screen VGA to HDMI converter cable.
+### To test the design, connect the FPGA to TV Screen VGA to HDMI converter cable.
 ## Testing Different colors on screen
 ## Blue:
 ![Alt text](https://github.com/mwael2002/VGA/blob/main/blue.jpg)